Soybean seed quality considerations

 Due to the potential for reduced seed quality, Michigan soybean producers should determine the quality of their seed and use this information to maximize seed performance.

-Soybean producers may be planting lower quality seed this spring.
-The main culprit responsible is Phomopsis seed decay, a fungal pathogen that developed on the plants during the wet, cool conditions that prevailed last fall.
-The cool, wet conditions also caused significant harvest delays extending the length of time that the seed was susceptible to infection and decay.
+Soybean producers may be planting lower quality seed this spring due to last year’s challenging harvest conditions.
+Seed should be harvested as close to physiological maturity as possible.
+The frequent rains and poor drying conditions occurring last fall delayed harvest causing both fungal decay and physiological deterioration.
+Anthracnose and Phomopsis were first found on soybean plants last fall.
 Another factor contributing to the lower seed quality is thin and fragile seed coats.
-The repeated wetting and drying cycles that the seed underwent last fall prior to harvest and the fact that much of the seed required drying with heated air are responsible for the thin and fragile seed coats.
-While much of the soybean seed sold in Michigan will have warm germination rates listed at 90 percent, some seed lots will be tagged at 80 or 85 percent and some may even be tagged at 75 percent where supplies are limited.
+The repeated wetting and drying cycles that the seed underwent last fall prior to harvest is responsible for the thin and fragile seed coats.
+While much of the soybean seed sold in Michigan will have warm germination rates listed at 90%, some seed lots will be tagged at 85% and some may be tagged at 80% where supplies are limited.
 The warm germination percentage listed on the seed tag is guaranteed and it is always conservative.

 Producers in southern Michigan that typically plant group III varieties may be the most likely to receive lower quality seed this spring as the germination scores for group III varieties have been lower than group II varieties.

-Submit samples from all seed lots having warm germination scores of 85 percent or less for vigor testing.
+Submit samples from all seed lots having warm germination scores of 85% or less for vigor testing.
 This is important as seedling vigor deteriorates faster than warm germination.
 Samples can be submitted to the Michigan Crop Improvement Association in Okemos, Michigan.
-The cold germination test takes 14 days and costs $14 per sample.
-The accelerated aging test takes at least 10 days and costs $15 per sample.
+The cold germination test takes 14 days and costs $17 per sample.
+The accelerated aging test takes at least 10 days and costs $16 per sample.

-Fungicide seed treatments will help protect the seed from seed-borne and soil-borne pathogens and have been shown to increase warm germination scores by 10 to 15 percent when pathogens are present on the seed.
-Because most of the 2019 seed quality concerns are due to Phomopsis, consider having your seed treated with a fungicide that provides good control of this disease whenever the germination score is 85 percent or lower.
-A list of soybean seed treatments and the diseases they control is available at the MSU Field Crops Pathology website.
+Fungicide seed treatments will help protect the seed from seed-borne and soil-borne pathogens and have been shown to increase warm germination scores by 10 to 15% when pathogens are present on the seed.
+Because most of the 2022 seed quality concerns are due to Phomopsis, consider having your seed treated with a fungicide that provides good control of this disease whenever the germination score is 85% or lower.
+A list of soybean seed treatments and the diseases they control is available at the Crop Protection Network website.

 - Planting on well-drained fields.